Skip to main content

 Adipose tissue does not function in secretion.

-• Which of the following composes the extracellular matrix?
+• What composes the extracellular matrix?

 The extracellular matrix is composed of ground substance and protein fibers.